Directional Confusions Reveal Divergent Inductive Biases Through Rate-Distortion Geometry in Human and Machine Vision: Discussion

-By linking directional confusions to rate--distortion (RD) signatures inferred from confusion matrices, we test whether asymmetry \emph{organization} predicts the \emph{geometry} of the RD frontier.
-Empirically, breadth--strength structure was systematically reflected in RD signatures, as AUC (efficiency) and the shape descriptors $\beta$ (slope) and $\kappa$ (curvature) varied systematically with asymmetry organization, above and beyond global magnitude.
-In this effective-channel view, AUC summarizes overall information--error efficiency across operating points, whereas $\beta$ and $\kappa$ capture how sharply and how unevenly information must increase to avoid costly confusions.
-At the representational level, the breadth--strength dissociation we observe behaviorally is consistent with differences in the geometry of learned feature spaces.
-Broad--weak asymmetries, as seen in humans, are consistent with representational manifolds in which categories are arranged along graded similarity gradients (anisotropic but smoothly varying) such that many class pairs are weakly but meaningfully separated.
-Sink-like asymmetries, as seen in ANNs, are consistent with representations that collapse many inputs onto a small set of dominant attractor states, producing strong but sparse directional biases.
-This geometric interpretation connects our behavioral findings to neural manifolds, suggesting that directional confusion structure could serve as a behavioral probe of representational geometry without requiring direct access to internal activations.
+At the representational level, the breadth--strength dissociation we observe behaviorally would be consistent with differences in the geometry of learned feature spaces.
+Broad--weak asymmetries, as seen in humans, would be consistent with representational manifolds in which categories are arranged along graded similarity gradients (anisotropic but smoothly varying), such that many class pairs are weakly but meaningfully separated.
+Sink-like asymmetries, as seen in ANNs, would be consistent with representations that collapse many inputs onto a small set of dominant attractor states, producing strong but sparse directional biases.
+Establishing this link empirically is an important open direction.
+Notably, RD geometry signatures have been shown to couple directly to the structure of penultimate-layer representations \citep{caglar2026ratedistortionsignaturesgeneralizationinformation}, suggesting that the behavioral asymmetry organization documented here may reflect, and could be used to probe, internal representational geometry without requiring direct access to activations.